2018 Keynote Speaker

 Singletary is currently the host of a popular weekly live online chat on the Post's Web site, washingtonpost.com.
 She also has a widely read weekly online newsletter distributed by The Washington Post.
 In her column, chats, newsletter, television show and books Singletary delivers advice on personal finance issues that range from lending your honey money (don't do it), to raising money smart kids to the importance of saving and investing.

 Just a year after starting her column, The Washington Post nominated it for a Pulitzer Prize.
 Her column won a prestigious award from the Society of American Business Editors and Writers.
 Singletary is the recipient of numerous national awards.
 In 2015, she was the recipient of Generations United Media Award.
 Consumer Action awarded her its 2014 Consumer Excellence Award in the media/press category.
 In 2013, The National Foundation for Credit Counseling honored her with the organization's Making the Difference Award for her significant contributions toward advancing financial education in America.
 In 2005 she won the Consumer Federation of America Betty Furness Consumer Media Service Award.
 She's also was selected to receive the Distinguished Alumni Award from The Johns Hopkins University

 She is a graduate of the University of Maryland at College Park, and Johns Hopkins University, where she earned a master's degree in business and management.
 Singletary and her husband reside in Maryland with their three children.

 Honorary Chair: Connecticut State Treasurer Denise L. Nappier

 Denise Lynn Nappier is the first African-American woman elected to serve as a State Treasurer in the United States and the first African-American woman elected to a statewide office in Connecticut.
-Elected in 1998 and re-elected in 2002, 2006, 2010 and 2014, Treasurer Nappier is also the only woman ever to be elected Treasurer in Connecticut history.
+Elected in 1998 and re-elected in 2002, 2006, 2010 and 2014, Treasurer Nappier is also the only woman to be elected Treasurer in Connecticut history.